-During a porcelain veneer procedure, the dentist will first prepare the teeth by removing a small amount of enamel from the surface.
+During a porcelain veneer procedure, the dentist in Mesa, AZ will first prepare the teeth by removing a small amount of enamel from the surface.
 Then, they will take a mold of the teeth so the veneers can be fabricated in a dental laboratory.
 Lastly, the dentist will attach temporary veneers to the teeth to protect them while permanent veneers are created.

 - Porcelain veneer placement

 Once the patient returns to our office for the next appointment, the permanent veneers are placed.

 Veneers can conceal a number of dental flaws, including chips, cracks, stains, and gaps.
 The thin, shell-like material fits over the front of the tooth, hiding flaws from view.
 The material can also be shaped into the ideal form and color.